Truthful Mechanisms with Implicit Payment Computation: The generic transformation for single-parameter domains

 which we will call the \emph{distribution function} of the self-resampling procedure.
 For each $b_i$, the function $F(\cdot,b_i)$ must be differentiable and strictly increasing on the interval $I \cap (-\infty,b_i)$. \end{enumerate} \end{definition}

 As it happens, it is easier to construct self-resampling procedures with support $\Re_+$, and one such construction that we call the \emph{\CanonProc} (Algorithm~\ref{alg:canon-proc}) forms the basis for our general construction.
-We defer further discussion of self-resampling until after we have described and analyzed the generic transformation.
+We defer the discussion of self-resampling procedures with general support until after we have described and analyzed the generic transformation.

 {\ensuremath{\mathtt{Recursive}}} [1]{{\bf with probability #1}} { }